Digital Product Passport··11 min read

 Premium and Craft Differentiation: Provenance as Identity

-Regulatory compliance is the floor.
-For premium and craft food brands, provenance storytelling is the ceiling — and the gap between the two represents a significant commercial opportunity.
+For premium and craft food brands, regulatory compliance sets the floor — provenance storytelling is the ceiling, and the gap between the two is a structural competitive advantage.

-A single-origin craft chocolate brand that can show a consumer — via one scan — the cocoa cooperative, the fermentation process, the roast profile, and the carbon offset certification is not just complying.
-It is building a brand relationship that mass-market competitors cannot replicate because they lack the supply chain visibility to tell the same story.
+A single-origin craft chocolate brand that shows a consumer the named cocoa cooperative, fermentation process, roast profile, and carbon offset certification via one scan is doing more than complying.
+It is building a brand relationship that a mass-market competitor cannot replicate, because the mass-market competitor lacks the supply chain visibility to tell the same story honestly.

-The same logic applies across fine wine (vintage, vineyard, biodynamic certification), artisan cheese (herd, grazing method, affinage notes), premium olive oil (grove location, harvest date, polyphenol content), specialty coffee (farm elevation, processing method, cupping score), and any category where provenance is part of the value proposition.
+The same moat logic applies across fine wine (vintage, vineyard, biodynamic certification), artisan cheese (named herd, grazing method, affinage notes), premium olive oil (grove GPS, harvest date, polyphenol content), and specialty coffee (farm elevation, processing method, cupping score).
+In every category where provenance is part of the price premium, a food DPP converts that provenance into a verifiable, scannable consumer claim.

 For brands already thinking about connected packaging, Smart Packaging Explained: What, Why, and Where covers the broader landscape of how packaging becomes a digital touchpoint.